Shatapatha Brahmana: Kanda and Adhyâya

 In relation to the Shatapatha Brahmana, a reference such as '14.1.2' means 'Kanda 14, Adhyaya 1, Brahmana 2', or in English, 'Book 14, Chapter 1, Explanation 2'.
 The addition of a fourth digit at the end (e.g. 17.7.3.11) refers to the verse number.

 Date

 Arthur Berriedale Keith states that linguistically, the Shatapatha Brahmana belongs to the later part of the Brāhmaṇa period of Vedic Sanskrit (8th-6th century BCE).
-M. Witzel dates this text to the 7th–6th century BCE.
-Jan N. Bremmer dates it to around 700 BCE.
+Asko Parpola dates it to around 700 BCE.
 J. Eggeling (translator of the Vājasaneyi mādhyandina recension into English), dates the final written version of the text to 300 BCE, although he states that some elements are 'far older, transmitted orally from unknown antiquity'.